xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> Our team CCNY wins the first place on one task of TRECVID Semantic Localization 2015.

 > I joined NVIDIA Research on May 18, 2015!

 > I passed my Ph.D. defense on January 28, 2015!